gnois/losty/README.md

 ```
 Notice the last route receives multiple captures within a single segment.

-Path matching is deterministic.
-They are matched in order of declaration, and non-pattern path gets a higher precedence.
+Path are matched in order of declaration, and non-pattern path gets a higher precedence.